History and scope of the post-medieval science, technology and medicine collections

 Society for the Protection of Science and Learning

 The Society for the Protection of Science and Learning was founded in 1933 as the Academic Assistance Council, which aimed to provide short-term grants for refugee lecturers from Nazi Germany, and to help them in finding new employment.
 In 1936 the Council was re-established as the Society for the Protection of Science and Learning.
-Thereafter the scope of its activities varied according to circumstance; it is now known as the Council for Assisting Refugee Academics (CARA).
+Thereafter the scope of its activities varied according to circumstance; it is now known as the Council for At-Risk Academics (CARA).
 The papers include personal files on scholars assisted by the Society, which form the core of the archive.
 They are arranged alphabetically within subject discipline and include many scientists, a number of them being eminent scholars in their fields.

 The Marconi Collection of archives and historic equipment was donated to the University of Oxford in December 2004.
 The Archives are under the care of the Bodleian Libraries, while the equipment is housed at the Museum of the History of Science nearby.